hnvivek/hnvivek/README.md

 # Hi there! 👋 I'm Vivek, a Data Scientist with a passion for Data Analytics & Machine Learning

 Welcome to my profile!
-I am an experienced Technical Architect specializing in designing and building custom applications that cater to various business needs.
+I am an experienced Data Scientist specializing in designing and building custom applications that cater to various business needs.
 With a Master's degree in Data Analytics and expertise in Machine Learning, I have a unique combination of skills that allows me to work at the intersection of technology and data.

 ## What I Do